Crowther Reinterpreted

 Project update

-Monday 4 March 2024
+4 March 2024

-The Planning Appeals hearing was heard at Tascat last week.
+The Planning Appeals hearing was heard at TasCAT last week.
 All of the evidence was presented and all cross examinations completed between 26 and 29 February.
 The length of cross examinations prompted a request for an extension of time.
 As a result, the hearing was adjourned, and will be reconvened in the second week of April.
 At this April session, the summations by each of the lawyers will be presented.

 Once the summations have been heard by the commissioners for the appeal, the hearing will conclude and the commissioners will deliberate, taking into account all of the evidence presented and the cross examinations.
 This decision can often take some time – up to three months.